chiedzarc/networking-labs/README.md

 ## Progress
 This is an ongoing learning repository.
 New labs will be added regularly as I progress through networking concepts.

+### 01 - Introduction
+Basic Packet Tracer setup and device familiarity.

+### 02 - Connecting Devices
+Understanding how devices communicate using cables and basic configurations.

 ## Author
 Chiedza – Computer Science Student